schollz/stonesoup/README.md

 # stonesoup
-A little norns fx engine for anyone to contribute and for any script to share
+A little norns softcut fx engine for anyone to contribute and for any script to share

 ## save your ears from feedback